 Tips for Social Media Job Candidates

 Before you even begin to apply for social media jobs, it’s essential to build a professional portfolio that you can use to demonstrate and “sell” your social media skills.
-And, unlike the traditional “physical” portfolios that graphic artists and others in creative fields bring in with them to personal interviews, yours by the very nature of the position will be both “virtual” and current – a list of social media sites where you have cultivated a very active presence, both for yourself and for any businesses you have worked for.
+And, unlike the traditional “physical” portfolios that graphic artists and others in creative fields bring in with them to personal interviews, by the very nature of the position, yours will be both “virtual” and current—a list of social media sites where you have cultivated a very active presence, both for yourself and for any businesses you have worked for.

-This means maintaining vigorous and dynamic conversations on as many of the social media platforms as you can – at least the “Top 3” (Facebook, Twitter, and LinkedIn), but also on established and emerging social channels like SnapChap, Instagram, Pinterest, YouTube, Yelp, Google+, and Foursquare.
+This means maintaining vigorous and dynamic conversations on as many social media platforms as you can—at least the top sites (Facebook, Instagram, Twitter, and LinkedIn), but also on established and emerging social channels like Snapchat, Pinterest, YouTube, Yelp, and TikTok.

-Along with proof of your active engagement in these social media platforms, be prepared to list certifications or other evidence that you are adept in the “nuts and bolts” technical skills you will need to hit the ground running – for instance, software like Adobe Creative Suite, website development tools like WordPress, digital photography, video editing, and basic HTML.
+Along with proof of your active engagement in these social media platforms, be prepared to list certifications or other evidence that you are adept in the “nuts and bolts” technical skills you will need to hit the ground running—for instance, software like Adobe Creative Suite and Canva, website development tools like WordPress, digital photography, video editing, and basic HTML.

-Finally, research and anticipate the social media current capabilities of each employer to whom you apply so that you can build a convincing “sales pitch” in your interview of how you would carry their social media communications to the next level.
+Finally, research and anticipate the current social media presence of each employer you apply to, so that you can build a convincing “sales pitch” in your interview of how you would take their social media communications to the next level.